Romanitho/Winget-AutoUpdate/README.md

 ### Automatic Update
 A new Auto-Update process has been released from version 1.5.0.
 By default, WAU AutoUpdate is enabled.
 It will not overwrite the configurations, icons (if personalised), excluded_apps list,...
-To disable WAU AutoUpdate, run the `Winget-AutoUpdate-Install.ps1` with `-DisableWAUAutoUpdate` parameter
+To disable WAU AutoUpdate, run the `Winget-AutoUpdate-Install.ps1` with `-DisableWAUAutoUpdate` parameter.

 ## Uninstall WAU
 Simply uninstall it from your programs: